20 Great Part-Time Jobs for Retirees Who Aren’t Ready to Call It Quits

 These are speciality skills, and as such get paid better than some other positions.
 According to the U.S. Bureau of Labor Statistics, a butcher’s hourly wage is approximately $17.15 an hour.
-Payscale.com lists the average hourly wage for a baker at just under $13 per hour.
+Payscale.com lists the average hourly wage for a baker at just over $13 per hour.

 20. Specialty Store Employee

 You know which hardware store to go to to get advice from someone who has fixed a toilet in their life.
 You know which fabric store to go to where the employees know the difference between chiffon and silk.